pardot/api-docs/docs/kb/api-version-3/prospects.md

 /api/prospect/version/3/do/batchUpsert

-These endpoints expect a POST or GET variable called "prospects" which holds either JSON or XML encoded data.
+These endpoints expect a query variable called "prospects" which holds either JSON or XML encoded data.

 JSON Example: